mrqa/MRQA-Shared-Task-2019/README.md

 The final score for the MRQA shared task will be the macro-average across all test datasets.

+## Submission

+Submission will be handled through the [Codalab](https://worksheets.codalab.org/) platform.
+Instructions will be released soon.

 ## Baseline Model

 An implementation of a simple multi-task BERT-based baseline model is available in the `baseline` directory.